Really-Simple-Plugins/wp-consent-level-api/readme.md

 - marketing:

-Cookies or any other form of local storage required to create user profiles to send advertising or to track the user on a website or across websites for simular marketing purposes.
+Cookies or any other form of local storage required to create user profiles to send advertising or to track the user on a website or across websites for similar marketing purposes.

 - functional: